 - The details of any treatment, intervention or service involved;

 Applicants should acknowledge in their application any other sources of funding.
 Successful applicants will be expected to acknowledge the support of the Society in any subsequent publications or reports.
 Funding will only be provided on receipt of proof of any regulatory clearance, where appropriate.

 All documents must be submitted electronically, by email, to the Honorary Secretary of the British Society of Periodontology.
-Applicants should initially submit an email to the Honorary Secretary via the BSP website stating their intent to submit an application, following which they will be supplied with the correct email address to send their full application to.
-The email link for this initial contact can be found in the list of Council Members, which in turn can be found in the About Us section of the website.
+Applicants should initially submit an email to the Honorary Secretary via the BSP website stating their intent to apply, following which they will be supplied with the correct email address to send their full application to.

 Year commencing 1 January for this prize.